VarunNShenoy/Notes/JuniorPenetrationTester.md-main/Docs/web_application_security_fundamentals/Content_Discovery.md

 1. What is the website address for the Wayback Machine? --> https://web.archive.org/
 2. What URL format do Amazon S3 buckets end in?
 (Answer starts with a .)  --> .s3.awazonaws.com

+**Automated Discovery - Gobuster Fundamnetals**

+Manual and OSINT techniques can only take you so far.
+Automated discovery uses tools to rapidly send hundreds or thousands of requests to a web server to check whether directories, files, or other resources exist.
+This process relies on wordlists, text files containing commonly used directory names, file names, and paths.

+**Gobuster**

+Gobuster(opens in new tab) is an open-source enumeration tool written in Go.
+It supports multiple modes: directory/file enumeration (dir), DNS subdomain enumeration (dns), and virtual host enumeration (vhost).
+It's pre-installed on the AttackBox and included by default in Kali Linux.